16 min read

 If you fail to understand where your audience member currently is in your marketing funnel, you may miss an incredible opportunity to make a connection with them and build trust through relevant email content.
 Without these two key things, making the sale will be more difficult.

 If a subscriber has already bought something from you, you’ll want to segment them inside your email list.
-You can have a master segment for all of your current customers or clients, but we also recommend breaking down this umbrella segments into smaller sections based on the offering they buy.
+You can have a master segment for all of your current customers or clients, but we also recommend breaking down this umbrella segment into smaller sections based on the offering they buy.
 We’ll talk about that next.

 A huge benefit of segmenting your customers by purchases is so they don’t keep being pitched for what they’ve already purchased.
 This is one of the quickest ways to turn off your email subscribers and customers.
 No one wants to be sold something they’ve already bought.